scottfr/SystemsBook/02 Environment/envionment.md

 [** Figure 3.
 Valid Primitive Connections](http://insightmaker.com/insight/5275)

 Select \p{Use Links} or \p{Use Flows} from the \u{Connections} segment, then hover over a model \p{Primitives) object on the canvas.
 A small arrow pointing to the right shows at the center of the \p{Primitives) object.
-Center the \w{cursor crossing double arrows} over the right arrow, which should change the cursor to a \w{cursor hand}.
+Center the \u{cursor crossing double arrows} over the right arrow, which should change the cursor to a \u{cursor hand}.
 Drag the mouse over to a second model element and the arrow tags along while the \u{Connections} is drawn..
 If neither \p{Use Links} or \p{Use Flows} is selected then there will be no right pointing arrow when you mouse over the element.

 ----------